Home Antenna Grounding

 There is a lot of information about how to setup a grounding system for radio.
 Here is a summary of some of the key points I've learned about setting up a ground system:

 - Use a single-point ground inside of the home.
-A sheet of copper (0.5mm thick) screwed into a wooden board will work well for this.
+I am using a sheet of copper (0.5mm thick) screwed into a wooden board.

 - Electrically bond all "earthed" items outside of the home together using mechanical attachment methods.
 This system should be bonded to ground rods driven into the ground.